 Both internally and externally, providing timely information which is retrievable by search is absolutely crucial within the new normal.

 Trend 6.
-The search behaviors that have stuck
+The search behaviours that have stuck

 Consumer interests have also changed.
 After all, a year and a half of being locked in our homes has to have some kind of an impact.